Discover more from Wonkette

 It's a damned shame Molly missed the last election, and the attempt by Republicans to just make it go away, because we know she's have had no end of things to say about both.
-When she was still with us, Molly warned about corruption in more familiar forms, like the unlimited money flooding into campaigns, which she said meant elected leaders to "dance with the ones what brung 'em."
+When she was still with us, Molly warned about corruption in more familiar forms, like the unlimited money flooding into campaigns, which leads elected leaders to "dance with the ones what brung 'em."
 She wouldn't have been at all surprised by Donald Trump's self-dealing, but the bizarre politicization of the pandemic might have left her puzzled — at least until she recognized the us-against-them meanness at the heart of it.

 We are not inclined to think the universe has a proper sense of fun or fairness, given the simple fact that we lost Gilda Radner at 42 and Molly Ivins at 62, while Henry Kissinger still walks this earth in his nineties and has so far escaped prosecution for war crimes.

 If someday we wake up in an Elysian field where we find Molly Ivins and Ann Richards drinking beer and sharing profane observations on doings back on Earth, we'll be very happy to have been wrong.
 (Edit: and Barbara Jordan!
 Molly's remembrance of her is, as you'd expect, wonderful, as was she.)